mape/node-hotcode/README.md

 ## How to use
 * Run `hotcode` in terminal
+* Insert the "injected.js" script into your project as a script tag or through a http proxy. ___(semi optional)___
 * A browser window should now open up (it runs `open http://host:port`)
 * Insert url (`http://projectname.mydomain.com`) in "Url" input, press return.
 * Insert path (`/var/www/projectname/`) in "Watch path" input, press return.
 * Start making changes to files in the path and see how hotcode reloads the view.
 * Be more productive.

+## "Required script"

+To get extra features like updating the url while browsing the site and in page CSS refresh you must include the "injected.js" script in your page.
+This can be done using a script tag or through a http proxy like [Glimmerblocker](http://glimmerblocker.org/).

+If the script isn't included cross origin policies negate the ability do these things.

+But hotcode will fallback to a "dumb" reload of the iframe on file change when the script isn't present.

 ## Args